 Although medical malpractice can happen in any situation involving a healthcare provider—like a physician, nurse, or another practitioner—unfortunately, far too many cases of medical malpractice happen inside a hospital.
 When this occurs, you may be entitled to recover compensation by filing a medical malpractice claim.
-Anyone who has been a victim of medical malpractice should consult with an experienced attorney sooner rather than later.
-A Baltimore hospital malpractice attorney can evaluate the legal facts of the case and advise the client about recommended steps going forward.
+Anyone who has been a victim of medical malpractice should consult with our experienced attorneys sooner rather than later.
+Our Baltimore hospital malpractice lawyers can evaluate the legal facts of the case and advise the client about recommended steps going forward.

-An experienced attorney can serve in many key roles in a malpractice case, and the lawyer should be identified as soon as possible in order to fight for the victim’s needs.
+Our experienced attorneys can serve in many key roles in a malpractice case, and the lawyer should be identified as soon as possible in order to fight for the victim’s needs.
 A victim is usually facing a significant change to their life after an incident like this, so getting legal help immediately is imperative.

-Contact LawMD online or by phone at (888) 695-2963 for a free consultation with a Baltimore hospital malpractice attorney.
+Contact LawMD online or by phone at (888) 695-2963 for a free consultation with our Baltimore hospital malpractice attorneys.

 What Is Hospital Malpractice?